History of the Russian Federation: Constitutional crisis

 The struggle for the center of power in Soviet Russia following the collapse of the Soviet Union and for the nature of the economic reforms culminated in a political crisis and bloodshed in the autumn of 1993.
 Yeltsin, who represented a course of radical privatization, was opposed by the Supreme Soviet.
-Confronted with opposition to the presidential power of decree and threatened with impeachment, he "dissolved" the parliament on September 21, in contravention of the existing constitution, and ordered new elections and a referendum on a new constitution.
-The parliament then declared Yeltsin deposed and appointed Aleksandr Rutskoy acting president on September 22.
-Tensions built quickly, and matters came to a head after street riots on October 2–October 3.
-On October 4, Yeltsin ordered Special Forces and elite army units to storm the parliament building, the "White House" as it is called.
+Confronted with opposition to the presidential power of decree and threatened with impeachment, he "dissolved" the parliament on 21 September, in contravention of the existing constitution, and ordered new elections and a referendum on a new constitution.
+The parliament then declared Yeltsin deposed and appointed Aleksandr Rutskoy acting president on 22 September.
+Tensions built quickly, and matters came to a head after street riots on 2 – 3 October.
+On 4 October, Yeltsin ordered Special Forces and elite army units to storm the parliament building, the "White House" as it is called.
 With tanks thrown against the small-arms fire of the parliamentary defenders, the outcome was not in doubt.
 Rutskoy, Ruslan Khasbulatov, and the other parliamentary supporters surrendered and were immediately arrested and jailed.
 The official count was 147 dead, 437 wounded (with several men killed and wounded on the presidential side).

 Thus the transitional period in post-Soviet Russian politics came to an end.
 A new constitution was approved by referendum in December 1993.
 Russia was given a strongly presidential system.
 Radical privatization went ahead.
-Although the old parliamentary leaders were released without trial on February 26, 1994, they would not play an open role in politics thereafter.
+Although the old parliamentary leaders were released without trial on 26 February 1994, they would not play an open role in politics thereafter.
 Though its clashes with the executive would eventually resume, the remodeled Russian parliament had greatly circumscribed powers.
 (For details on the constitution passed in 1993 see Constitution and government structure of Russia.)